ray-ang/open-standards-for-wordpress-in-healthcare/Standards.md

 <br />

 ```
-Disclaimer: Code review of the WordPress code base
+Disclaimer: Code review of the WordPress code base and/or other security measures, such as vulnerability assessment and
-and/or other security measures, such as vulnerability
+penetration testing, should be done to ensure security of sensitive and privacy-related applications, like healthcare
-assessment and penetration testing, should be done
+applications.
+If the data controller or covered entity does not have direct access or control of the application source
-to ensure security of sensitive and privacy-related
+code, application server or data management server, the data controller or covered entity must have a data processing
-applications, like healthcare applications.
+or business associate agreement with the data processor or business associate.
 ```

 <br />